 Current UA Students

-Due to the large numbers of students who want to obtain a major in Retailing and Consumer Sciences (RCSC) and our department's commitment to give consistent information to each applicant, we hold RCSC Admissions/MAJOR Program Information Sessions.
-RCSC has a pre-major and a major.
-These sessions are also mandated as part of the application for the professional program.
-At these sessions, a generalized overview of the entire major including the pre-major, major, and internship programs are fully explained.
-The sessions are held in the McClelland Park building at the corner of 4th Street and Park Ave. throughout the fall and spring semesters.
+Due to the large numbers of students who want to obtain a major in Retailing and Consumer Sciences (RCSC) and our department's commitment to give consistent information to each applicant, we ask that all students complete an Online Information Session.
+At the end of this session, if you believe RCSC is the right fit for you, you can complete a quiz and online form in order to request a change of major to Pre-RCSC.
+During these sessions, a generalized overview of the entire major including the pre-major, major, and internship programs are fully explained.
+For more information, please go to: How to Declare RCSC Major/Minor - https://cals.arizona.edu/fcs/rcsc/advising/declaremajor

 Pima Community College Transfers